quanru/quanru.github.io/source/_posts/Building my second brain 🧠 with Obsidian.md

 This article will take [Obsidian](https://obsidian.md/) as an example to share my practice of using Obsidian to build a second brain!

+The content of this article is out of date.
+Please refer to the official website [LifeOS](https://obsidian-life-os.netlify.app) for more information.

 <!-- more -->

 <article class="message message-immersive is-primary">